segarrison/testrepo/README.md

 ##Editing the file

-Its a markdown file in this repository
+It's a markdown file in this repository